UseCalcPro

 Q

 Breed-based weight formulas are typically 75–85% accurate for purebred dogs when measured at 14–16 weeks.
 Mixed breeds have wider variance, dropping to 60–75% accuracy.
-Most dogs reach about 75% of adult weight by 6 months, and 30% by 12 weeks.
 The best predictions combine age, current weight, and breed-size growth curves.

 • Toy breeds (under 12 lbs adult): most predictable – 90% accuracy by 10 weeks